 Therapy can be a personal opportunity to receive support and experience growth during challenging times in life.
 Very few of us are given the tools and information that contribute to a satisfying, peaceful life.
 Therapy can be an opportunity to truly get to know and understand yourself.
 It can help one deal with many personal topics in life such as, but not limited to:

 "Between stimulus and response there is a space.
 In that space is our power to choose our response.

 In our response lies our growth and our freedom."

 "You may not control all the events that happen to you, but you can decide not to be reduced by them."

 My aim is to help you know your mind and heart better.

-Therapy can lead to more awareness and understanding of who we are - to really know our heart's and mind's intimately.
+I believe good therapy should ignite a sense of curiosity in one's self which can lead to more awareness and understanding of who we are - to really know our heart's and mind's intimately.
 In working from this perspective, I find it useful to emphasize self compassion and self acceptance practices, as societies have conditioned many of us to feel badly about ourselves around many things.
-It is pervasive in Western society to judge ourselves about everything; being at war with ourselves is maybe one of the most debilitating things a human experiences.
-I find that when we are able to view ourselves through a compassionate lens, we can move through difficult times much faster and effectively.
-It can also give us an opportunity to do things differently when we can break free from judgment and automatic patterns.
+Being at war with ourselves is one of the most debilitating things a human experiences.
+I find that when we are able to view ourselves through a compassionate lens and treat ourselves no different than we would a best friend, we can move through difficult times much faster and effectively.
+It can also give us an opportunity to do things differently we can break free from judgment and automatic patterns.